Kinship Verification through a Forest Neural Network: Proposed Method

+We redesign the neural network, applied in~\cite{yan2019learning,zhu2023distance}, to produce higher-dimensional feature vectors.
+We consider the idea that neural networks can produce rich feature representations by shrinking the width and height of their inputs and increasing depth via a set of kernels.
+When we need a feature vector of dimension 128, one approach is to set the layer's feature map depth to 128 and apply average pooling to all other dimensions.
+We can set various intermediate depths from 3 input channels.
+However, due to computational efficiency and predictable memory or parameter growth, powers of two (32, 64, 128) have been chosen, as discussed in the channel-doubling fabrics section of ``Convolutional Neural Fabrics" ~\cite{saxena2016convolutional}.

-The attention mechanism among layers in~\cite{yan2019learning,zhu2023distance} is applied to highlight the local parts playing a significant role in kinship verification.
-An ERN block consists of a convolution (kernel=5x5), max-pooling, another convolution (kernel=3x3), up-sampling, and sigmoid layers applied to the combination of paired parent-child's images as shown in Fig.~\ref{fig:one-block-ern}
+The attention mechanism in~\cite{yan2019learning,zhu2023distance} is used to highlight the local parts that play a significant role in kinship verification.
+An ERN block consists of a convolution (kernel=5×5), max-pooling, another convolution (kernel=3×3), up-sampling, and sigmoid layers applied to the combination of paired parent-child images as shown in Fig.~\ref{fig:one-block-ern}.

-These consecutive operations produce a feature map with values in the range of [0-1].
+These consecutive operations produce a feature map with values in the range [0, 1].
 This feature map is multiplied by the original to highlight the significant parts.
-Finally, the original feature map is added to neutralize the disappearance of some features, like the residual parts in all residual networks.
-The paper~\cite{zhu2023distance} used this attention module called the residual block for extracting shared features.
-However, The parent and child's face images are separately fed to the module.
-Then different combinations of feature maps were used for the classification.
+Finally, the original feature map is added to counteract the disappearance of some features, as in all residual networks.
+The paper~\cite{zhu2023distance} utilized a residual block attention module for extracting shared features.
+However, the parent's and the child's face images are fed to the module separately.
+Then, different combinations of feature maps were used for the classification.

-Despite the module usage in~\cite{yan2019learning,zhu2023distance}, we employ this attention mechanism in finding good representations for the entire images in the dataset.
-Some changes must be executed to produce the embedding vector consistent with other CNN networks.
-If we use three layers of the attention block such as~\cite{zhu2023distance}, a high dimensional feature map is produced and makes the whole model very large.
-One way to reduce the feature map's dimension is to use the pooling layer at the end of all the attention blocks, such as an adaptive average pooling.
-This adaptive pooling layer at the end of the blocks results in an embedding vector of size 128, which is inconsistent with other embedding vectors.
-Therefore, these blocks are changed to gain an embedding vector of the size 512.
+Despite the module's use in~\cite{yan2019learning,zhu2023distance}, we employ this attention mechanism to obtain richer representations of the entire images in the dataset.
+We must make adjustments to produce an embedding vector consistent with other CNNs if we use three layers of the attention block, as in~\cite{zhu2023distance}.
+This results in a high-dimensional feature map, making the entire model enormous.
+We indicate the specifications of the convolutional and up-sampling layers in three blocks in Table~\ref{table:conv-128}.

+One way to reduce the feature map's dimension is to use a pooling layer at the end of all the attention blocks, such as an adaptive average pooling layer.
+Thus, we can use an adaptive pooling layer at the end of each block to produce a feature vector that differs from the others.
+Therefore, these blocks are changed to gain a feature vector of size 512.